rightjs/rightjs-docs/docs/en/docs/dom/element.md

     next([String css_rule]) -> Element or null

-Returns the next sibling of the element, or if a css-rule was specified the next sibling that matches the rule.
+Returns the next sibling of the element or if a CSS rule is specified the next sibling that matches the rule.

     /*